Updated May 9, 2023

 Example #2 – Using MMULT to Multiply Two Matrices

-We will use the MMULT to have the product of these two matrices and get a new matrix out of it called as Resultant Matrix, which can be stored in A7:C9.
+We will use the MMULT to have the product of these two matrices and get a new Resultant Matrix, which can be stored in A7:C9.

-Since we have three rows in the First Column and the same number of columns in the Second Matrix, the Resultant Matrix will be a matrix with three rows and three columns.
+Since we have three rows in the First Column and the same number of columns in the Second Matrix, the Resultant Matrix will have three rows and three columns.

 Step 1: Select all cells across A7:C9 under Resultant Matrix and initiate a formula for MMULT in cell A7.

-Step 2: Use First Matrix as a first argument under MMULT function, which is spread across A2:C4.
+Step 2: Use the First Matrix as a first argument under the MMULT function, spread across A2:C4.
 Use a comma to separate the first argument from the second.

 Step 3: Use the Second Matrix as a second array argument under the MMULT function, which is spread across E2:G4.
 Complete the formula by adding a parenthesis that closes the formula.